opt-out-tools/opt-out/README.md

 To learn more about this problem and explore the steps Opt Out is taking to combat it, see the [Opt Out Wiki](https://github.com/malteserteresa/opt-out/wiki/The-Problem).

 The project is still in its infancy.
-Please see 'Project Development' below for the current status.
+Please see 'Project Development' below for the curren status.

 ## Test / Deploy
+Running the prototype is done with [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext), from mozilla.
+It streamlines the development, build process, and deployment of web extensions.

-To test the current prototype:
+To run the prototype:
 1. Clone a local copy of the master branch of this repo
-2. Start Mozilla Firefox
-3. Set the url to `about:debugging#/runtime/this-firefox` and hit enter
-4. In the `Load Teporary Add-ons` box, open and load `manifest.json` which can be found in the `extensions` folder of this repo you cloned locally
-5. Open Twitter and test!
-6. If you make changes to the code you would like to test, make sure you click "reload" (left of the "remove" button) to apply new changes to script
+2. `npm run start:firefox`

+This command will open a new firefox window which has the extension installed.
+After changing the code, simply press `r` in the terminal where web-ext is running to reload the firefox browser with the updated extension.

+Currently only firefox is configured.

 ## Project Development